-Overloaded outlets and extension cords are one of the most commonly overlooked office fire hazards.
+Overloaded outlets and extension cords are some of the most commonly overlooked office fire hazards.

 Using personal heaters at the workplace is common.
-Some offices may not have control of such electrical devices as they are bought by the employees.
+Some offices may not have control of such electrical devices as the employees buy them.
 This can pose several risks:

 - The employees can end up buying cheap products that run on low-quality wiring

 - The employees can even forget to turn their equipment off at the end of the day

 - Some cheap heaters might lack the auto turn off feature when tipped over